- 1. Read Antitrust Statement

 4. Approval of Minutes from Last Teleconference

-The minutes from the last call were approved without changes.
+The minutes from the 14-April call were approved without changes.

 5. Validation Subcommittee Update